dmytro-melno/mlmatch/readme.md

 It is inspired by pattern matching features of functional languages like OCaml and Haskell,

 ## Features
-- Concise and readable tagged unions definitions and expressive pattern matching.
+- Concise and readable tagged union definitions and expressive pattern matching.
 - Pattern matching on multiple values simultaneously.
 - Wildcard patterns for “catch-all” cases.
-- Exhaustiveness checking, ensuring all cases are covered.
+- Exhaustiveness checking to ensure all cases are covered.
 - Unreachable clauses detection.
 - Zero runtime overhead.
-It generates a simple `switch`-statement tree from pattern matching clauses at compile time using template meta-programming.
+It generates a simple `switch`-statement tree from pattern matching clauses at compile time using template meta programming.
 The generated `switch` tree is guaranteed to inspect each scrutinee value at most once.
 - Compact memory representation of tagged unions.
-- Pattern clauses compilation to case tree is based on Maranget's algorithm(link: https://doi.org/10.1145/1411304.1411311), guaranteeing the same matching semantics as OCaml or Haskell.
+- Pattern clauses compilation to case tree is based on [Maranget's algorithm](https://doi.org/10.1145/1411304.1411311), guaranteeing the same matching semantics as in OCaml or Haskell.

 ## Limitations
 - Pattern matching only supported for types defined via the `tagged` macro.
-Matching on types such as bool, int, or std::optional is not supported.
+Matching on types such as `bool`, `int`, or `std::optional` is not supported.
 - No nested pattern matching.
 - No guard clauses (`when`).
 - No GADTs/indexed data types (yet?).